GamesCreed

 SPRAWL is a nice welcome to people who would like to experience the movement shooter genre as a whole.

-Although this genre was not part of the interest, it has recently become a subgenre for boomer shooters.
+Although this genre was not of interest, it has recently become a subgenre for boomer shooters.
 They usually revolve around basic graphics, barely any story, and lots of exploration mixed with dealing with bad guys.
 What makes movement shooters stand out is the usage of environments being your tool as well, besides your guns, of course.

 I got into SPRAWL with the mindset of being quick with my timing and accurate aim, and I must say that it has gathered my attention to the max.
 You see, it is not all graphics or the flow of the story that sells sometimes; it has to be the crisp gameplay with a high skill ceiling that makes people return for more and be better at it.
 SPRAWL had the same idea of letting players be creative and become better at what they are trying to be good at.
 It is too early to go deep into the title’s meaningful aspect, so let’s begin with the story.